 Hoisin Glazed Baked Salmon

-Now, having been duly trained by my notoriously picky seafood-loving father and my fisherman friends, I cook fresh fish the day I buy it.
-Not only that, but I buy the freshest looking fish at the counter, nothing tired, dull, or remotely fishy smelling.
-This often means a trip to the store looking for one type of fish, and returning home with another, because the halibut just didn’t look good that day but the petrale sole glistened.
+Now, having been duly trained by my notoriously picky seafood-loving father and my fisherman friends, if I’m buying fresh fish instead of frozen, I cook it the day I buy it.
+I look for the freshest looking fish at the counter, nothing tired, dull, or remotely fishy smelling.

 These salmon fillets were the most gorgeous fillets on ice at the market the other day, and the result of the quick broil with a hoisin glaze?
 Transcendent.